Author: Foong Cheng Leong

 The Kuala Lumpur Bar traces its roots to the Selangor Bar Association which was established in 1903.

-Prior to 1896, any legal cases regardless whether with large importance or complex had to be commenced and carried out without legal assistance of any kind.
-It was left to the management of litigants themselves.
+Prior to 1896, any legal cases regardless whether with large importance or complexity had to be commenced and carried out without legal assistance of any kind.
+It was left to the management of the litigants themselves.

 Notwithstanding the restriction by the Acting Resident of Selangor, records show that locals had appeared as counsels for litigants.
 In Raja Bot v Ah Chan (1889), one Raja Bot acted as an attorney for Abdul Kadir of Lukut to recover the sum of $1000 owed to Haji Yahya, the deceased father of Abdul Kadir.
 The Magistrate held that the Defendant, a mining towkay, had admitted the debt and the debt was not barred by laws of limitation.

 However, the restriction had caused considerable problem to investors in the Federated Malay States.
 The Magistrate Court Judges took very brief notes and their grounds of judgement were also brief and without much discussions of law and facts.